kserve/website/docs/admin/serverless/serverless.md

 !!! note
     If you are looking to use PodSpec fields such as nodeSelector, affinity or tolerations which are now supported in the v1beta1 API spec, you need to turn on the corresponding [feature flags](https://knative.dev/docs/admin/serving/feature-flags) in your Knative configuration.

+!!! warning
+    In Knative 1.8, The cluster domain suffix is changed to `svc.cluster.local` as the default domain.
+As routes using the cluster domain suffix are not exposed           through Ingress, you will need to [configure DNS](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#configure-dns) in order to expose their services (most users probably already are).

 ## 2. Install Networking Layer
 The recommended networking layer for KServe is [Istio](https://istio.io/) as currently it works best with KServe, please refer to the [Istio install guide](https://knative.dev/docs/admin/install/installing-istio).